Oil Prices Dip As Middle East Tensions Ease

 Date

-(MENAFN- The Rio Times) The global oil market experienced a significant shift on Monday, November 25, 2024, as crude prices fell by approximately 3%.
-This downturn was primarily attributed to reports of a potential ceasefire agreement between Israel and Hezbollah, the Lebanese militant group.
+(MENAFN- The Rio Times) The global oil market witnessed a notable shift as crude prices declined following the announcement of a ceasefire agreement between Israel and Hezbollah.

-Brent crude, the international benchmark, saw its January 2025 contracts close at $73.01 per barrel, marking a 2.87% decrease.
-This price movement occurred on the Intercontinental Exchange in London.
+Brent crude futures for January 2025 dropped 0.22% to $72.32 per barrel on the Intercontinental Exchange in London.
+The West Texas Intermediate (WTI) futures followed suit with a 0.25% decrease to $68.77 per barrel.

-Despite the daily drop, brent crude managed to accumulate a 5.7% gain over the past week.
-In the United States, West Texas Intermediate (WTI) crude futures for January delivery settled at $68.94 per barrel on the New York Mercantile Exchange.
+Israeli Prime Minister Benjamin Netanyahu expressed readiness to implement the ceasefire agreement with Lebanon.
+He emphasized three strategic objectives: focusing on Iran, replenishing military supplies, and isolating Hamas.

 Legal Disclaimer: